redbadger/crux/docs/src/part-2/effects.md

 Command::done()
 ```

-Soon enough, your app will get a little more complicated, you will need to run multiple commands concurrently, but your `update` function
-only returns a single value.
-You can combine existing commands into one using either the `all` function, or the `.and` method.
+Soon enough, your app will get a little more complicated, you will need to run multiple commands concurrently, but your `update` function only returns a single value.
+To get around this, you can combine existing commands into one using either the `all` function, or the `.and` method.

 We've seen an example of this already, but here it is again: